AI chatbot

 If your weekly log review (you should be doing this every week, at least for the first 60 days) is showing consistent misses on nuanced questions where a better model would have done better — that's a signal worth taking seriously.

-saavos uses Claude Haiku on the free tier and Claude Sonnet 4.6 on Starter and above.
+saavos uses Claude Haiku on the no-card preview and Claude Sonnet 4.6 on Solo and above.
 Chatbase Hobby at $32/month lets you choose between GPT-4o, Claude Sonnet, and GPT-5 variants.
 The model gap between Haiku and Sonnet is real on complex queries.
 The gap between Sonnet-class models at the $19–$40 range is smaller than the vendor marketing implies — but it exists for reasoning-heavy questions.

 The honest test: pull 20 failed or partially-answered questions from your logs.
 If 15 of them are source gaps (the answer is in a page you didn't train on), fixing your source set will help more than upgrading your plan.
 If 5+ of them are questions where you trained on the right page but the answer was still wrong or shallow, you may have a model gap worth addressing.